-Certainly, experimentally we are almost never in a pure limit --- rather, we are typically in some cross-over, e.g.\ in-between the regimes {\bf (i)} and {\bf (ii)}.
-However, it is important to understand the behavior of the system in certain limits where it can be modeled with more confidence.
-Performing experiments in such limiting regimes is a great way to validate models through observing {\it definitive functional dependencies} on the model and measurement parameters, and identify the relevant degrees of freedom, which can then be incorporated into more complex theories of the cross-over behavior relevant to a broader range of dMRI studies, and for clinical translation.
+Certainly, \news we are almost never in a pure limit experimentally \keep --- rather, we are typically in some crossover, e.g., in-between the regimes {\bf (i)} and {\bf (ii)}.
+However, it is still important to understand the behavior of the system in certain limits where it can be modeled with more confidence.
+Performing experiments in such limits provides a way to validate models through observing {\it definitive functional dependencies} on the measurement parameters \cite{manifesto}; thus-identified relevant degrees of freedom for tissues can then be incorporated into more complex theories of the crossover behavior relevant to a broader range of dMRI studies, and for clinical translation.

-\subsection{Time dependent diffusion in the brain: To be or not to be?}
+\subsection{Time dependent diffusion in the brain: Is there an effect?}

-\nin Empirically, observing time-dependence of diffusion in brain tissue has been challenging because this effect occurs at time scales associated with diffusion across length scales featuring neurites (i.e.\ axons and dendrites).
-Typically, their diameters as well as the heterogeneities along them (e.g.\ spines, beads) are of $\sim 1\,\mu$m size, hence, the corresponding diffusion times are expected to be of the order of a few ms. Such short times are quite difficult to access, especially on human systems.
-Besides, the time-dependence is generally {\it slow} --- which is theoretically expected due to its power-law character \cite{mesopnas}, as discussed below in Sec.~\ref{sec:long-t} --- therefore requiring a sufficiently broad range of times to identify.
+\nin Empirically, observing time-dependence of diffusion in brain tissue has been challenging because this effect occurs at time scales associated with diffusion across length scales featuring neurites (i.e.,\ axons and dendrites).
+Typically, their diameters as well as the heterogeneities along them (e.g.,\ spines, beads) are of $\sim 1\,\mu$m size, hence, the corresponding diffusion times are expected to be of the order of a few ms. Such short times are quite difficult to access, especially on human systems.
+Besides, the time-dependence is generally {\it slow} --- which is theoretically expected due to its power-law character \cite{mesopnas}, as discussed below in Sec.~\ref{sec:long-t} --- therefore requiring a sufficiently broad range of times to detect.

 Time-dependence of the {cumulative} $D(t)$, Eq.~(\ref{Dcum}), in brain tissue has been demonstrated using pulse gradient spin echo (PGSE) in several {\it ex vivo studies} for a range of diffusion times encompassing $20 - 250\,$ms \cite{beaulieu1996,stanisz1997,assaf2000,Bar-Shir2008}. {\it In vivo}, time-dependent diffusion in both longitudinal and transverse directions was also observed in rat corpus callosum at $t$ ranging from 9 to 24 ms \cite{kunz2013}, though another study yielded no change in the mean diffusivity of healthy and ischemic feline brain with respect to $t$ between $20 - 2000\,$ms \cite{vangelderen1994}.